derhansen/sf_tv2fluidge/README.md

 `tx_templavoila_flex` to `pi_flexform`.
 If the selected Flexible Content Element has content columns, then all content elements will be mapped to the selected content columns of the target Grid Element.

-If you select to create shortcuts for content elements that are TemplaVoila references, then each matching content element will be insered as a shortcut in the given content column.

 ## Migrate content

 ![Content migration module](Documentation/Images/content-migration.png)